Announcements & Reminders

 Let \(f(x,\theta) \colon \mathbb{R}^N \times \mathbb{R}^K \to \mathbb{R}\) be a differentiable function, and \(x^\star(\theta)\) be the maximizer of \(f(x,\theta)\) for every \(\theta\).
 Suppose that \(x^\star(\theta)\) is differentiable function itself.
 Then the value function of the problem \(V(\theta) = f\big(x^\star(\theta),\theta)\) is differentiable w.r.t. \(\theta\) and

-In other words, the marginal changes in the value function are given by the partial derivative of the objective function evaluated at the maximizer.
+In other words, the marginal changes in the value function are given by the partial derivative of the objective function with respect to the parameter, evaluated at the maximizer.

 Proof